-2P{3/2} at r=r_H z=0 Solution to New pde eq.1.2.7 For each Paschen Back State Abstract; From the New pde z=0 so r=r_H solutions we have the 3e composites two body (two positron) solutions that give the ortho (s,c,b) and para (t) states and also the Frobenius series perturbation of each of these Paschen Back states.
-They give particle masses, of the well known multiplets.
+New pde $2P{3/2}$ at r=r_H z=0 Solution to eq.1.2.7

+Abstract From the New pde z=0 so r=rH solutions we have the 3e composites there are the two body (two positron) solutions that give the ortho (s,c,b) and para (t) states and the Frobenius series perturbation of each of these states.
+They give particle masses, the well known multiplets.